Bible Verses about Happiness and Joy

 Our mouths were filled with laughter, our tongues with songs of joy.
 Then it was said among the nations, “The Lord has done great things for them.”
 The Lord has done great things for us, and we are filled with joy. – Psalm 126:2-3 (NIV)

 Paul writes about the reason for remembering.
 “I know whom I have believed, and am persuaded that he is able to keep that which I have committed unto him against that day” – 2 Timothy 1:12 (KJV).

-Perhaps no passage speaks to the joy of remembering better than in Hebrews 12.
+Of all bible verses about joy, perhaps no passage speaks to the joy of remembering better than in Hebrews 12.